6 Appraisal Practices that will Boost Employee Performance

 This doesn’t mean that you need to nitpick their every move, but you should let them know when they’re doing something right or wrong.
 By giving them this feedback on a regular basis, they’ll be able to quickly adjust their behavior accordingly.

 You can also set goals as an HR manager related to this: how many praise moments do you want to incorporate into your monthly schedule?
 Of course, your employees need to live up to this, but setting goals on both sides can help tremendously.
+You may additionally give digital business cards to every employee so they can send virtual badges and thank-you notes to the HR managers for their feedback, and flaunt their recognition badges to their teammates, and many more with it.

 Source: Pexels